yiphei/yif-AI/learned_dropout/README.md

 \end{aligned}
 $$

 The detachment serves to reduce gradient magnitude.
-Also, $N$ is only used during training.
+Also, the probabilistic rounding is only used during training.
 During evaluation or inference, the rounding simply becomes

 $$
 \begin{aligned}